twhiston/tw.gl.repl/javascript/README.md

 * Different shortkey.json format
 * Different concept of file handling, file contents is "played back" into the repl
 * No internal functions, everything is user defined in code or config
+* output_matrix 1 will not stop commands being output from the first outlet, it will just output the `jit_matrix name` command additionally!
 * More flexible to extend
 * All js file handling
 * Slightly different max patch around javascript